mk-fg/linux-ebpf-connection-overseer/README.md

 Arbitrary traffic constructed on type=SOCK_RAW sockets doesn't have any "connection" information recorded in kernel, so shows up with remote addr=0.0.0.0 port=0 atm.

-To summarize again: eBPF hooks here detect and count userspace applications sending/receiving data via any IPv4/IPv6 sockets, not any interface/forwarded traffic.
+To summarize: eBPF hooks here detect and count userspace applications attempting to send or receiving data via any IPv4/IPv6 sockets, which might not be same as actual network/interface traffic, and don't count kernel-initiated or forwarded traffic at all.

 [send()]: https://man.archlinux.org/man/send.2
 [recv()]: https://man.archlinux.org/man/recv.2